 Also, his name is Kierkegaard, whereas mine is Kirkegaard, no silent <e>.
 The word means graveyard (also see below) in Danish.
 Per 2015, 2,656 persons in Denmark have my last name (about .05%).
 Only 281 have kierkegaard.

-My great great something grand father’s name was Søren Kirkegaard.
-However, this family name derives from the fact that the family had a large farm next to the church (DA kirke cognate with the English word, cf. kirk), which gives rise to the double meaning of the name: graveyard vs. church farm.
+Funnily enough, my great great something grand father’s name was Søren Kirkegaard.
+However, this family name derives from the fact that the family had a large farm next to the church, which gives rise to the double meaning of the name: graveyard vs. church farm.
 The modern spelling is kirkegård (since 1948).

 Incidentally, I hate his philosophy (neurotic Christianity).